bytccoin/bytcoin/README.md

 Open File Explorer and go to your downloads directory.

-Right click the zip file fanzsy-auto.zip and select "Properties".
+Right click the zip file bytcoin-auto.zip and select "Properties".

 Select "Unblock".